manicinc/logomaker/README.md

 * **Single File:** If `dist/portable/logomaker-portable.html` exists (requires the `portapack` dev dependency: `npm install -D portapack`), open this single file in any modern browser.
 All assets, including fonts (Base64 encoded), are embedded.
 * *Note:* Expect a **significantly slower initial load** compared to the optimized version due to the large (~90-100MB) embedded font data.

+## Background

+From conception, this was designed as a lightweight application with no online or external dependencies required for functionality (some online libraries are optionally enabled for QR code and one PNG exporting option).
+Thus, this can also easily be built into native desktop / mobile experiences with Electron, Ionic, etc.

+Imagine having your own offline designing / editing app that never needs updating or will ever break,m and embeds a full extendable font library with virtually unlimited font support from lazy loading.
+That was a straightforward enough vision to keep everything lightweight (save for the font media assets).

+Thus, we have no `package.json` file, and keep things simple with a singular HTML entrypoint `index.html`, and your standard static assets in `css/` and `js/`.
+We also store fonts in `fonts/` in LFS, though we have a multitude of building and font loading options to allow for Logomaker to be run as both an offline HTML file without a server, or through a server with more optimal assets serving.

 ## 🛠️ Local Development

 ### Prerequisites